nitahieb/ScholarSeek/README.md

 **Know a topic?
 Pull up articles.
 Meet authors.
 Make contact.**

-Scholar Seek helps you quickly find research papers on any topic and gives you author contact info so you can reach out faster.
+Scholar Seek will help you quickly find research papers on any topic and gives you author contact info so you can reach out faster.

 ---